-Piano proficiency, Level II (normally two to four credit hours)
+Piano proficiency, Level II

-Total: 67-71 credit hours in music; three in acoustics; 26 credit hours in Professional education and 43 in core requirements not included in the major.
-Total credit hours: 139-142.
+Total: 64 credit hours in music; three in acoustics; 26 credit hours in Professional education and 43 in core requirements not included in the major.
+Total credit hours: 133-136.

 Additional proficiency and program requirements:

 Passing piano proficiency examination (level II) by the end of the sophomore year, and a voice proficiency test by end of junior year.
 Prerequisite for student teaching.